thorvg/thorvg/README.md

 <br />
 <br />
 ## API Bindings
-Our main development APIs are written in C++ but ThorVG also provides API bindings such as: C.
+Our main development APIs are written in C++ but ThorVG also provides API bindings for C.

 [Back to contents](#contents)
 <br />
 <br />
-## Issues or Feature Requests?
+## Issues or Feature Requests
-For immediate assistant or support please reach us in [Gitter](https://gitter.im/thorvg/community)
+For support please reach us in [Gitter](https://gitter.im/thorvg/community).